 It can be.
 It depends on what recipe you add it to.
 Since KETO depends upon the total number of carbohydrates it, therefore, depends on the total number of carbs in a recipe.
-If the recipe is low in carbs than it is KETO.
+If the recipe is low in carbs then it is KETO.
 Yacon is a natural low-calorie sweetener.

 Why do I use Yacon Syrup?

 I use Yacon Syrup because I only need to use a small amount versus another type of natural sweetener.
 I enjoy the taste and flavor which has a rich almost caramel-like flavor (at least to me).
 It has a nice sweet aroma and no aftertaste such as stevia.
 Not to mention it has healthy attributes too.
 Because it is a fruit it is vegan, vegetarian, Paleo, Keto (see information below), dairy-free, and refined sugar-free.

 Where to buy Yacon Syrup?

 Alas, I have only been able to find Yacon syrup on the internet.
-You can find it at Amazon here.
+You can find it on Amazon here.